fchinu/TANS/docs/Results.md

 ### Results

 Optimisation has been one of the main aspects we have worked on while developing this project.
 We wanted to deliver a fast, yet accurate simulation.
 We think we managed to obtain good results, with a full simulation and reconstruction of 1 million events being run in under 1:30 minutes.
-(CHECK TIME)

 Following are the results of some simulations that we ran with different configurations.
 A comparison between them can be found at the end of the page